-The world’s first photograph made in a camera was taken in 1826 by Joseph Nicéphore Niépce.
+The world’s first photograph made in a camera was taken in 1826 by Joseph Nicéphore Niépce using the first proper camera.
 The photograph was taken from the upstairs windows of Niépce’s estate in the Burgundy region of France.
-This image was captured via a process known as heliography, which used Bitumen of Judea coated onto a piece of glass or metal; the Bitumen then hardened in proportion to the amount of light that hit it.
+This image was captured via a process known as heliography, which used Bitumen of Judea (the naturally occurring Syrian asphalt) coated onto a piece of glass or metal; the Bitumen then hardened in proportion to the amount of light that hit it.

 #2.
 The First Color Photograph